-These are not necessary for a standard beard butter recipe – if you want your beard butter to be scentless you can just skip these ingredients.
-Or, alternatively, you can use cologne after applying the beard butter instead.
-If you do decide to add some essential oils to your recipe, you might want to look at essential oils such as cedarwood, rosemary, lavender, sandalwood, bourbon, vanilla, myrrh, patchouli, bergamot, and others, depending on which scent feels right for you.
+These products are not necessary for a standard beard butter recipe.
+If you want your beard butter to be odorless, you can just skip these ingredients.
+You could also use cologne after applying the beard butter instead of using a scented oil.
+If you do decide to add some essential oils to your recipe, you might want to look at some of the following essential oils, depending on which scent feels right for you.
+Some great options are cedarwood, rosemary, lavender, sandalwood, bourbon, vanilla, myrrh, patchouli, or bergamot.

-To make your own beard butter you need most of the ingredients above, yes, but you also need to mix them in the adequate proportions.
-A good DIY beard butter recipe can list any butter or carrier oil but it needs to specify how exactly they should be mixed.
+To make your own beard butter, you will obviously need the ingredients mentioned above.
+But you will also need to mix them in the correct proportions.
+A good DIY beard butter recipe can contain any butter or carrier oil, but it needs to specify how exactly those ingredients should be mixed.

-The general mixture recipe most beard butters use goes as follows:
+The general recipe most beard butters use is as follows:

 The way these ingredients are mixed is quite simple:

-- Heat up the wax, butter, and carrier oils in a vat over low heat.
+- Heat the wax, butter, and carrier oils in a vat over low heat.

-- Stir occasionally as the mixture is melting and blending.
+- Stir occasionally as the mixture begins to melt and blend.
 Do not let it boil.

-- Once the mixture is perfectly melted into a liquid, remove the heat.
+- Once the mixture has completely melted, remove it from the heat.

 - Add the essential oils before the mixture has had time to solidify.
-Stir the essential oils in nicely.
+Mix thoroughly to ensure the essential oils are well blended.

-- Pour the mixture into its intended tin or another storage carrier.
+- Pour the mixture into its intended tin or storage container.

-- Allow the mixture to cool down overnight.
-It’s now ready to use.
+- Allow the mixture to cool overnight.
+It will be ready to use in the morning.

 The Difference Between Beard Oil, Beard Balm, and Beard Butter